rollup/rollupjs.org/guide/en/01-faqs.md

 ---
-title: Frequently asked questions
+title: Frequently Asked Questions
 ---

-### What is 'tree-shaking'?
+### Why are ES modules better than CommonJS modules?

-Tree-shaking a.k.a. 'live code inclusion' is the process of only including the code that is used.
-It is similar to dead code elimination but can be more efficient.
-Read more about the origin of the name: [Tree-shaking vs Dead-Code Elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n)
+ES modules are an official standard and the clear path forward for JavaScript code structure, whereas CommonJS modules are an idiosyncratic legacy format that served as a stopgap solution before ES modules had been proposed.
+ES modules allow static analysis that enables optimizations like tree-shaking, and provide advanced features like circular references and live bindings.

-### Why are ES2015 modules better than AMD and CommonJS?
+### What is "tree-shaking?"

-ES2015 modules are an official standard that will be arriving soon to browsers and Node.js.
-They allow static analysis that enables optimizations like tree-shaking, and have advanced features like circular references and live bindings.
+Tree-shaking, also known as "live code inclusion," is the process of only including code that is actually run by a given project.
+It is [similar to dead code elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n) but can be much more efficient.

 ### Who made the Rollup logo?
 It's lovely.